mark-torres/python-stuff/automate/notes.md

 	C3 14
 	--- END OF ROW ---

-To access the values of cells in a particular row or column, you can also use a Worksheet object’s rows and columns attribute.
+To access the values of cells in a particular row or column, you can also use a Worksheet object's rows and columns attribute.

 	>>> import openpyxl
 	>>> wb = openpyxl.load_workbook('example.xlsx')